Live Work Play newsletter

 We consider assembly and leisure to mean:

-Properties being used for the assembly of visiting members of the public.
+ii.
+Hereditaments that are being used for the assembly of visiting members of the public:

 We consider hotels, guest & boarding premises and self-catering accommodation to mean:

 i.
 Hereditaments where the non-domestic part is being used for the provision of living accommodation as a business: